Russel88/RCon3D/README.md

 kern.smooth=c(3,3,3) means that we median smooth the image with a 3x3x3 filter (x,y,z)

-kern.neighbour=c(3,3,3) means that 3x3x3 box is used to determine whether pixels are in the same aggregate or not. c(3,3,3) is immediate neighbours. c(5,5,5) would extend a pixel further in all directions. c(3,3,1) would find aggregates for each x,y 2D plane
+kern.neighbour=c(3,3,3) means that a 3x3x3 box is used to determine whether pixels are in the same aggregate or not. c(3,3,3) is immediate neighbours. c(5,5,5) would extend a pixel further in all directions. c(3,3,1) would find aggregates for each x,y 2D plane